jackmaden/philosophybreak/src/pages/articles/life-is-hard-interview-with-mit-philosophy-professor-kieran-setiya/index.md

 <span class="big-letter">T</span>here’s a couple of immediate practical things to say about _not_ focusing on adversity.
 One is that thinking about the ideal or dream life is unrealistic and not really a guide to what to do here and now.

 In political philosophy, for example, there’s been a critique of so-called ‘ideal theory’, where you describe an essentially utopian society.
-One of the objections is that we can never achieve it.
+One of the objections is that we can never achieve it _\[here’s [Isaiah Berlin’s argument on why pursuing utopia is dangerous](/articles/isaiah-berlin-on-why-the-pursuit-of-the-ideal-is-harmful/)]_.
 Another is that describing the utopian society actually doesn’t tell us very much about how to deal with injustice in the world around us.

 And I think something like that is true in the ethics of individual flourishing, too — that even if you’re right about what an ideal life would look like, it won’t include whatever circumstances you’re in right now, and so it won’t give you a guide to it.